Active Transportation

 Rural Corridor and Intersection Improvements

-Highway safety upgrades: ex. adding a shoulder, straightening windy roads, improving connections between streets and highways
+Highway safety upgrades in rural areas (e.g., adding a shoulder, straightening a windy road, improving connections between streets and highways)

 Shoulder Widening